deflect-ca/deflect/docs/RunningContainerDescription.md

       where i'm doing the import bit after we start a new Kibana instance.

 * elasticsearch
-    * i've running my own Elasticsearch because:
+    * i'm running my own Elasticsearch because:
-        * we don't know how to not break the existing one.
+        * we don't know how to not break the existing one (a bad auto-mapping breaks subsequent indexing).
         * i want to send lots of debug logs and metrics to it without impacting opsdash.
         * it's very easy to run a one node cluster on a $30 VPS (and it kept up when my Nginxes were handling 90% of production traffic).